vandeseer/easytable/README.md

 * column spanning and row spanning
 * images in cells
 * allowing for a lot of customizations
-* experimental: vertical text, [links, markup and paragraphs within cells](#paragraph-cells), drawing a large table's overflow on the same page
+* experimental: vertical text, drawing a large table's overflow on the same page

 One can also override classes that are responsible for table/cell drawing, i.e.